 The adjustment coefficients were mostly in the range that is consistent with our implicit assumption of the existence of cointegration.
 The Hausman-test suggested a heterogeneous effect of inflation on households' credit.
 Therefore, our model is misspecified.
 However, comparability is provided only if we restrict the long-run coefficients to be homogenous for both sectors, thus we proceed with these models bearing in mind that in addition to the low number of observations, inadequate specification may limit the reliability of our results.

-4. Risk of having an excessive credit growth in Central Eastern European countries
+6. Detecting credit booms in Central and Eastern European countries